Table Of Contents

-When making your photos black and white, it important that you still shift the colors around.
-You can click the black and white tool in Lightroom, but you’ll still want to shift your color luminosity around in the B&W mix in Lightroom to isolate details and your subject.
+When making your photos black and white, it is important that you still shift the colors around.
+You can click the black-and-white tool in Lightroom, but you’ll still want to shift your color luminosity around in the B&W mix in Lightroom to isolate details and your subject.

-I also like to lift my blacks a little and bring down my highlights with the curves tool.
+I also like to lift my black a little and bring down my highlights with the curves tool.
 This type of curve gives you a nice faded old look that’s really cool.

 It’s always best to try to remove as many distractions as possible through framing or positioning, but sometimes that’s just impossible.